hendrik-scholz/node-red-icloud/README.md

 Currently, the following use case is supported:

 You can create geofence reminders using the flow create-geofence-reminder.
 Send the following request to the service and a reminder will be generated in your iCloud account.
-If you have configured your iPhone to synchronize with iCloud, the created reminders will be sent to your phone.
+If you have configured your iPhone to synchronize with iCloud, the created reminder will be sent to your phone.

 Sample request: